femou1/pb-handbooks/pbst_handbook.md

 * They are setting trains on fire.

-* They are igniting cargo boxes or vehicles on fire during TMS chaos raids.
+* They are igniting cargo boxes or vehicles on fire during TMS chaos raids or PET patrols.

 * (Only when the core is less than 1000° away from melt- or freezedown) They are using the core controls that gives PBST a disadvantage.

 * (Only during melt- or freezedown) They are messing with emergency coolant and rockets at PBCC.

+* PBST may kill people without warnings for disabling the satellite connection during an on-going missile event.

-* They attack or kill other PBST or visitors, except in the case of self-defence.
+* They attack or kill other PBST or visitors, except in the case of self-defense.

 * All PBST warnings are optional in private servers.